AlienC4/OS2_Tower_Defense/README.md

+This is a small tower defense game I made as a project for a Scala course

 The readme file for the tower defense game.

 The §-sign marks the beginning of a comment in the files used in this game.